 In January 2007, Zac joined TramShed to pursue his love for Inclusive Theatre and to share his music skills with the company.
 He began writing the music for the Original Musical Theatre Productions and very quickly developed his script writing skills to showcase the cast.
-He was promoted to Arts Team Co-ordinator in 2008 and now leads a team of very experienced Arts Practitioners.
-Since working at TramShed Zac has gained a Sign Language qualification in BSL Level One, Two and Three and says he believes you have not experienced the theatre fully, unless you’ve experienced Inclusive Theatre.
+He was promoted to Arts Team Co-ordinator in 2008 and now leads a team of very experienced Arts Practitioners as Artistic Director for the Company.
+Since working at TramShed, Zac has gained a Sign Language qualification in BSL Level One, Two and Three and says he believes you have not experienced the theatre fully, unless you’ve experienced Inclusive Theatre.

 Tina Murray: Senior Arts Practitioner

 Tina graduated from University of Cumbria with a Foundation Degree in Teaching and

 Learning Primary in 2010.
 After leaving University she took on a role as TANC (Teaching Assistant Network Co-ordinator) in the Wyre area in which she provided training opportunities and the opportunity to share good practice amongst Teaching Assistants she has also gained a qualification in BSL Level One.